 Can the practicality of existing algorithms be improved to allow applications in end-user hardware?

-Can spectral components in a single time frame give reliable estimates on whether they were uttered by a known speaker of interest by comparing to NMF generated spectral components of the speaker of interest?

-Can “building blocks” specific to each speaker be effectively and efficiently identified out of a mixed speech signal under cocktail party conditions?

-Can a parametised model be developed for multiple speakers such that individual speakers can be separated based on whether a voice is recognised as the speaker of interest?

 Scope

 The scope of this thesis is to develop a general and practical speech enhancement algorithm with applications in a number of areas, including enhancement for human listeners and for ASR systems.
 Such an algorithm should be efficient, have low requirements, and operate on monaural recordings.